cataliws/How-To/README.md

-# wiki.cprj
+# How To

-Catali Web Store guides and how-tos
+For how to use the Catali Dashboard [Read this](/catali-dashboard/README.md)